-QUANG BINHJune, 2015
+QUANG BINH, OCTOBER 2019

 EXECUTIVE SUMMARY

 1. Background: The Repair and Rehabilitation of Phu Vinh Dam is one of the 12 sub-projects identified for the funding during the first year implementation of the World Bank-funded Vietnam Dam Rehabilitation and Safety Improvement Project (DRSIP).
 Phu Vinh reservoir is located in Thuan Duc commune and Dong Son ward, 7km from Dong Hoi city in the West.
 The reservoir was built in 1992 and has not been repaired or upgraded.
 The catchment area of the reservoir is 38 km2, water storage capacity is approximately 22 millions cubic meters at normal water level.
 The headworks and auxiliary works of the Phu Vinh reservoir consist of the following: